-Incoming students are paired with a trained Coach who provides weekly transitional support as students navigate their first year at RIT.
-Coaches work with students to support the development of skills and confidence in advocating with professors, negotiating the residential experience, utilizing RIT resources, engaging with extracurricular clubs and events, navigating new and challenging situations, as well as building skills and exploring strategies related to organizing and prioritizing academic tasks, utilizing academic resources, and working toward academic and social goals.
-Coaches provide individualized coaching to continuing students (2nd year and beyond) for ongoing guidance toward academic, social and career related goals.
+Program enrolled students are paired with a trained Coach.
+Coaches work with students to support the development of skills and confidence in advocating with professors, negotiating the residential experience, utilizing RIT resources, engaging with extracurricular clubs and events, navigating new and challenging situations, as well as building skills and exploring strategies related to organizing and prioritizing academic tasks, utilizing academic resources.
+Coaches provide individualized coaching and guidance toward academic, social and career related goals.
 During regular business hours, SSP staff are available to program enrolled students for drop-in coaching and support.

 Cross Campus Collaboration and Referral